How We Determine Notable and Exciting Matches

 Labels:

-Matches with upset ≥ 5 show up in the Upsets carousel.
-We filter out mild upsets (below 5) so the list stays interesting.
+Matches with upset ≥ 4 show up in the Upsets carousel so the list stays selective after the same shape transform.

 Where You'll See It